- Examples of malware

 This malware steals cryptocurrencies, such as Bitcoin, Ethereum, and Bitcoin Cash, by replacing a target’s wallet ID for a cryptocurrency in the clipboard with the actor’s wallet ID; therefore, when a transaction is initiated by the target, the cryptocurrency is transferred to the actor’s wallet.
 This malware is offered as a service, meaning anyone can buy it to use on targets.
 WeSteal has been discovered early 2021, so no major theft is known to have been related to the malware.
 You can find more about WeSteal here.

 When an email or text message from an obscure source that appears to be from a legitimate institution asks you to provide personal information such as date of birth or social security number, you may have been exposed to a phishing email or text message.
 If you provide the requested information, you may become victim of an identity theft; and if you click on any link in the message, you may allow malware to be installed in your device.
-See the image below for an example of phishing email:
+You can find several phishing email examples online; here is one:

 For example, the malware ZeuS can be distributed by phishing.